 - mailshots to a group of the population

-are provided in Irish or bilingually by specific dates set out under the Regulations.
+are provided in Irish or bilingually.
 They must either be provided in Irish only or in Irish and English.

 Letters and emails in Irish

-When a person writes to a public body in Irish, by letter or by email, that person is entitled to receive a reply in Irish.
+When a person writes to the HSE in Irish, by letter or by email, that person is entitled to receive a reply in Irish.
 On this basis, public bodies have a duty to ensure that they have a system in place to deal with correspondence in Irish.
 The service in Irish should not be of a lower standard than the service in English.

-You can read more about the Official Languages Act in a useful guide provided by An Coimisineir Teanga here.
+You can read more about the Official Languages Act on the website of a An Coimisineir Teanga.